Opening: DREW: THE MAN BEHIND THE POSTER (Plus A Gallery Of 7 Lesser-Known Examples) |

 - A Conversation With LIBRARY WARS Director Sato Shinsuke!

 Opening: DREW: THE MAN BEHIND THE POSTER (Plus A Gallery Of 7 Lesser-Known Examples) Posted: 16 Aug 2013 04:00 PM PDT Opening in New York today at Cinema Village, Erik P. Sharkey's documentary Drew: The Man Behind the Poster considers the life and work of legendary movie poster artist Drew Struzan, who is responsible for iconic images for Star Wars, Raiders of the Lost Ark, Blade Runner, Back to the Future and many more.
-Telling the tale through exclusive interviews with George Lucas, Steven Spielberg, Harrison Ford, Michael J. Fox, Thomas Jane, Sam Witwer, Frank Darabont, Guillermo del Toro, and many other artists, critics and filmmakers, this film spans the journey of Drew's early life and career in album cover art through his success as one of the most recognizable and influential movie poster artists of all time, to his most recent 'post retirement' life and... |
+Telling the tale through exclusive interviews with George Lucas, Steven Spielberg, Harrison Ford, Michael J. Fox, Thomas Jane, Sam Witwer, Frank Darabont, Guillermo del Toro, and many other artists, critics and filmmakers, this film spans the journey of Drew's early life and career in album cover art through his success as one of the most recognizable and influential movie poster artists of all time, to his most recent 'post retirement' life and...
+[Read the whole post on twitchfilm.com...] |

 New To Netflix: Rum and Cokes!
 Celebrity Fetishes!
 Media Circuses!
 Hockey Fights!
 And More!
 Posted: 16 Aug 2013 02:00 PM PDT Welcome to this week's entry for New To Netflix!
 Not that we are actually new to Netflix, we are just happy, able, and willing to help you find out what kind of 'Twitch-y' material is coming to the big red virtual envelope in the streaming room from whatever country you may reside in that carries the service.This week we go from Billy Wilder classics all the way up to white trash mock documentary television.
 From Trekking amongst the stars, to selling the stars DNA for kicks.
 And from older men embracing their homosexuality to the best movie ever made about the sport of Hockey.
-Dig in.... |
+Dig in....
+[Read the whole post on twitchfilm.com...] |

 40 Baffling, Outrageous Mexican Movie Title Translations!
 (Part 1) Posted: 16 Aug 2013 12:00 PM PDT Mexico, like many Latin American countries, has a long tradition of giving Spanish titles that make no sense to foreign films.
 Honestly, each week there's a new title translation to laugh at.
 For example, Michael Bay's Pain & Gain was released just last Friday under the title of Sangre, Sudor y Gloria (Blood, Sweat and Glory).
 And Terrence Malick's To the Wonder opens this week as Deberás Amar (You Shall Love).
 Sometimes the weird and independent movies that aren't released theatrically in Mexico are hard to find, simply because they're available on DVD with a completely different title.
-You have to look carefully at the local store, or else you won't realize that the cheap DVD called Asesino por Encargo (Killer by Request) is actually... |
+You have to look carefully at the local store, or else you won't realize that the cheap DVD called Asesino por Encargo (Killer by Request) is actually...
+[Read the whole post on twitchfilm.com...] |

 Nine New Images From Ghibli's TALE OF THE BAMBOO CUTTER Posted: 16 Aug 2013 10:00 AM PDT This is a big year for Japan's famed animation house Studio Ghibli, with new features primed from both of the studio founders Miyazaki Hayao and Takahata Isao.
 Miyazaki's effort - The Wind Rises - is already out in Japanese theaters, where it has topped the box office for four weeks running, which means the attention now turns to Takahata's Kaguya-hime no Monogatari (The Tale Of The Bamboo Cutter).Japanese broadcaster NHK just ran a profile of the film which included a slide show of stills from the film, which have now arrived online.
 Check out the gallery below for the new images, which showcase again Takahata's typical inventiveness and willingness to experiment with his visuals.
-Remember you can click to enlarge.[via Catsuka]... |
+Remember you can click to enlarge.[via Catsuka]...
+[Read the whole post on twitchfilm.com...] |

 You are subscribed to email updates from Twitch To stop receiving these emails, you may unsubscribe now. | Email delivery powered by Google |